Mitegi Laxman Rekha

 Mitegi Lakshmanrekha was an Indian television series, which aired on &TV from 28 May 2018 to 31 August 2018.
 The show was produced by Shashi Sumeet Mittal and Sumeet Hukamchand Mittal and starred Rahul Sharma and Shivani Tomar.

 Plot

-The show revolves around the concept of boundaries for women giving perspective on how it has been twisted to cage and limit women instead of serving their original purpose.
+The show revolves around the concept of boundaries for women, giving perspective on how it has been twisted into a cage, limiting women instead of serving their original purpose.

 Kanchan is a young woman who has never been weighed down by boundaries.
 On the surface, she appears to be fearless and put together but is actually battling internal dilemmas.
-Her life takes a turn when she crosses paths with Vishesh, who has a similar outlook towards life and doesn't give in to the patriarchal mindset of society.
+Her life takes a turn when she crosses paths with Vishesh, who has a similar outlook towards life yet doesn't give in to the patriarchal mindset of society.
 Her demons hold her back from giving into her love for him and taking their relationship forward.